 5. Click the green Recover button to restore the selected file.

-#4 Try Windows File Recovery
+Method 4: Try Windows File Recovery

-windows file recovery iconWindows File Recovery is a new data recovery tool developed by Microsoft, and it works on Windows 10 2004 and above.
+windows file recovery iconWindows File Recovery is a data recovery tool developed by Microsoft, and it works on Windows 10 2004 and above.

 Windows File Recovery is still in its early stages, which is clearly evident from the lack of a graphical user interface.
 The tool also doesn’t support nearly as many file signatures as leading commercial data recovery products, such as Disk Drill.